mpastell/SVMs.jl/README.md

-This repository contains an obsolete fork of that has been merged back to https://github.com/mpastell/LIBSVM.jl
+This repository contains an obsolete fork that has been merged back to https://github.com/mpastell/LIBSVM.jl